sebilune/landing-page/README.md

 ## Project Overview

-The Exolink Landing Page project is a demonstration my web development techniques and showcases the use of various technologies.
+The Exolink Landing Page project is a demonstration of my web development techniques and showcases the use of various technologies.
 Although the landing page is for a fictional company, Exolink, the primary focus of this project is to highlight the implementation of the landing page itself rather than the company.

 The landing page features a visually appealing design with fluid animations, a carefully curated color palette, and animated images to create an engaging user experience.
 It also utilizes the power of AI through ChatGPT, for generating descriptive content, and Fliki.ai, an AI model used for generating voice-over videos.